rai-llc/LanguageModels.jl/README.md

 ## Models

-This implementation by default uses the `stories15M` model from Andrej Karpathy's tinyllamas project on HuggingFace, and its corresponding `tokenizer.bin` from the `llama2.c` repo.
+This implementation by default uses the `stories15M` model from Andrej Karpathy's tinyllamas project on HuggingFace, and its corresponding `tokenizer.model` from the `llama2.c` repo.
 This model is automatically downloaded when the package is built.

 ### llama-2